ameseee/kwk-level3-swift/sessions/storyboard_slides.markdown

 - Bar Button Item (or two).
 Model how to change to icon, or text.
 - ToolBar
 - Bar Button Item (2+), with Flexible Space Bar Button Items in between

 ---

-# Constraints

-* Everything looks great on my screen, but in the simulator... not so much.
-* _Constraints_ are settings on UI Objects that make them appear the way we expect on ever device

-^ MODEL: Go back to Xcode, select one UI Object at a time, then apply the following constraints:
-- View - 0 on all sides
-- Label - set a width, distance from top of screen, horizontally center
-- Image - set a width and height, distance from label, horizontally center

----